 Oscar von Chrismar Carvajal joined the Board on December 22, 2009 and is currently an alternate director.
-Mr. von Chrismar holds an Engineering degree from the Universidad de Santiago de Chile with specialist studies in the US and Europe.
-He is a director of Sinacofi and the Stock Exchange as of April 2012.
-He joined Banco Santander in 1990 as a Manager of the Finance division.
+Mr. von Chrismar holds a Civil Engineering degree from the Universidad de Santiago de Chile with specialist studies in the US and Europe.
+He is a director of Sinacofi and the Stock Exchange since April 2012.
+He joined Banco Santander in 1990 as a manager of the finance division.
 Between 1995 and 1996 he was General Manager of Banco Santander Peru.
 In 1997, he became the General Manager of Santander Chile, a position he held until December 2009 when he joined the Board of Directors.
 Mr. von Chrismar is also a board member of Banco Santander Argentina and Peru and the Santiago Stock Exchange.
 Prior to joining the Santander Group he was Manager of the Finance Division for Morgan Bank and Manager of Finance of ING Bank.
+He has more than 25 years of experience in the banking industry.